hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Optionals.md

 And finally, note that calling register also *removes any cached dependency from its associated scope.* This ensures that any new dependency injection request performed from that point on will always get the most recently defined instance of an object.

 This technique can also be handy when doing registrations in a project with multiple modules.
-See: [Factory: Multiple Module Registration](https://betterprogramming.pub/factory-multiple-module-registration-f9d19721a31d?sk=a03d78484d8c351762306ff00a8be67c)
+See <doc:Modules> for more.